jmccormick-mm/middle-coast-website/generate-cli-implementation-plan.md

 **Acceptance Criteria**:
 - Function exports `generateLayouts(analysis, outputPath): Promise<void>`
-- Successfully generates all 4 options
+- Successfully generates single layout for MVP
-- Proper error handling (continue on partial failure)
+- Proper error handling
 - Clear console logging for progress
-- Manual testing: run command, verify 4 folders created
+- Manual testing: run command, verify production folder created

+**Plain English Summary**:
+After this step, you'll have connected all the Phase 1 pieces into a working command.
+The `generate-layouts.ts` file will orchestrate the whole process: take the analyzed website info, feed it through your AI system, and save the results to the production folder.
+You can run this command and watch it work step-by-step, with progress messages showing you what's happening.
+It's like having a foreman who manages the whole assembly line.

-**Dependencies**: Steps 1.1-1.4 (all core components)
+**Dependencies**: Steps 1.1-1.3 (all core components)
 **Estimated Time**: 4 hours

 ---